 What are Lobby Cards / Front of House Cards?

-I grew up in quite an unusual town, nestled on the western edge of the urban sprawl of Birmingham, but, far enough away to be in the middle of rolling countryside.
-With the River Severn, funfairs, arcades, lots of pubs and 'fish and chip' shops, it was almost a British sea-side holiday town, nestled in the middle of a land-locked county.
+I grew up in quite an unusual town, nestled on the western edge of the urban sprawl of Birmingham but far enough away to be in the middle of rolling countryside.
+With the River Severn, funfairs, arcades, lots of pubs and 'fish and chip' shops, it is almost a British sea-side holiday town, yet nestled in the middle of a land-locked county.

 It also, apparently, had the oldest cinema in Britain.
 Opened as “The Electric Theatre” on 22nd February 1913, “The Haven” finally closed its doors on carnival day, August 1976.

 The photo below, taken from an “ATV Today” television broadcast (“ATV Today.
 05.08.1976.
 Closure of Britain's oldest cinema – Stourport”) shows the outside of the cinema, just before its closure.

 It had probably changed very little from the 1910s.
 We can see posters for the latest presentation, Bruce Lee’s “Fists of Fury”.
 This was originally released in Hong Kong as “The Big Boss” and, if you look closely, you can see that posters for both of the film’s titles are on show!

 You can also see, below the nearest and furthest posters, some smaller photos, set in little recesses.
 These are Lobby / Front of House Cards.

 As the name suggests, Lobby Cards (as they are called in the U.S.) or Front of House Cards (as they are known in the U.K.), were designed for display in the customer-facing areas of a cinema / movie theatre.